-forensics and fugue for a folder is a performative archive created for the Performance Studies International Conference #15 in 2009.
-The project was commissioned as part of the What To Affirm?
-What To Perform?
-Program and East Dance Academy Project, that explored Eastern European and Yugoslavian histories of choreographic concepts as well as artistic strategies of self-organization, education, and political activation in dance.
+forensics and fugue for a folder is a performative archive created for the Performance Studies International Conference #15, which took place in 2009 in Zagreb.
+The project was commissioned as part of the “What To Affirm?
+What To Perform?”
+Program and the East Dance Academy Project, exploring the histories of choreographic concepts in East European, Croatian, and Yugoslav contexts, as well as artistic strategies of self-organization, education, and political engagement.

-forensics and fugue for a folder researched the choreographic practice of Milana Broš, one of the most important Yugoslavian avant-garde choreographers working in Zagreb during the ’60s and the ’70s.
-The research looked into La Voix du Silence, a largely undocumented work from her oeuvre.
-La Voix du Silence was choreographed as an open improvisation along, also improvised, composition by Dubravko Detoni.
-Both were staged in 1973 as part of the Carrousel II Program at the 7th Music Biennale Zagreb.
-Carrousel II brought together an impressive line-up of various music formations: Zagreb Radio-Television Symphony Orchestra, Yugoslav Army Wind Orchestra, Zagreb Radio-Television Dance Orchestra, Zagreb New Tendencies Ensemble, J. A. Riedl Group from Munich, Zagreb Radio-Television Choir, Vatroslav Lisinski Music School Children’s Choir, Belgrade Vocal Ensemble Coral, and Milana Broš’ Chamber Ensemble of Free Dance (Komorni ansambl slobodnog plesa, KASP).
+forensics and fugue for a folder explored the choreographic practice of Milana Broš, an important Yugoslav avant-garde choreographer active in Zagreb during the 1960s and 1970s, and focused on “La voix du silence,” a largely undocumented work from her oeuvre.
+The piece was choreographed within an open improvisatory composition by Dubravko Detoni and was staged in 1973 as part of the happening titled “Carrousel II,” presented at the 7th Music Biennale Zagreb.
+The happening brought together an impressive lineup of ensembles, including the Zagreb Radio-Television Symphony Orchestra, Yugoslav Army Wind Orchestra, Zagreb Radio-Television Dance Orchestra, J. A. Riedl’s Group from Munich, Zagreb Radio-Television Choir, Children’s Choir of Vatroslav Lisinski School of Music, Vocal Ensemble Coral from Belgrade, Zagreb’s Center for New Tendencies Ensemble, and Milana Broš’s Chamber Ensemble of Free Dance (Komorni ansambl slobodnog plesa, KASP).